bloominstituteoftechnology/node-db1-project/README.md

   6. list customers descending by the number of orders.

+  * SELECT CustomerID, COUNT(CustomerID) AS num_of_orders FROM orders GROUP BY customerid ORDER BY num_of_orders DESC

   7. list orders descending by the order date.

+  * SELECT * FROM Orders ORDER BY OrderDate

+  /// Oldest to newest or newest to oldest ? if oldest ?
+DES : null

   8. list orders grouped by customer showing the number of orders per customer.

+  * SELECT *, COUNT(CustomerID) AS num_of_orders FROM orders GROUP BY customerid ORDER BY num_of_orders DESC

   9. list orders grouped by customer's city showing number of orders per city.